31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 I recently read a story on Facebook of someone’s mom that passed away.
 Her daughter took the burnt orange suede skirt that she wore for special occasions and commissioned a local upholstery shop to cover her ottoman with her skirt.

-What things do you have that should be taking center stage in your hygge home?
+What things do you have that should be taking center stage in your hygge home that can add another layer of contentment?

 Your home is filled with windows.
 What is your view of the world, and how can you improve it?